 Course delivery: In-person

 The one-year certificate gives students flexibility in course selection while deepening their knowledge of Sino-global relations.
-Each year, more than 75 graduate-level courses are offered on topics such as international economics, international politics, Chinese studies, energy, and international law.
+Courses are offered on topics such as international economics, international politics, Chinese studies, energy, and international law.

-Students in the certificate program must complete at least six courses taught in Mandarin, although many elect to take additional courses taught in English with their Chinese peers.
+Students in the certificate program must complete at least 24 credits of coursework, with 20 of these credits taught in Mandarin.
+Many students elect to take additional courses taught in English with their Chinese peers.

 The certificate is jointly awarded by Johns Hopkins SAIS and Nanjing University.